 6. Ovum Donation and Embryos

 There is also possibility of exploitation of ovum donors, essentially sourced from the same population as surrogates.
 Unlike sperm donation, donation of the ovum involves hormonal manipulation and surgical procedure for extraction of eggs.
-The risks involved are significant, and donors are typically young single women who may not yet have children.
+The risks involved are significant, and donors are typically young single women who may not yet have their own children.
 The Report points out in 5.88 that gamete donors are not mentioned in the Surrogacy Bill.

 To avoid undue inducement to women in view of possible risks, ovum donation should essentially be voluntary and altruistic, a onetime option.
 Commercial terms with donors would raise the issue of exploitation once again.
 Women who volunteer could be prescreened and counseled to ensure they have complete information about risks before donation.
-There must be pre-determined adequate compensation for these donors in addition to actual costs of medications and procedures, including medical insurance for at least one year.
+There could be pre-determined adequate compensation for these donors in addition to actual costs of medications and procedures, including medical insurance for at least one year.
 In 6.22 of the Report, it is recommended that terms of egg donation be defined.
 This area remains unclear in the ART Bill as well.

 The Report recommends protocols in the storage and handling of embryos in 5.101, along the lines described in the ART Bill.
 This area is ethically troubling as the low success rates of the technology means that more ova than necessary may be harvested, putting donors at risk, and more embryos than necessary may be formed and implanted, putting surrogates at risk.
 The fate of excess embryos, whether implanted or frozen, is an ethical dilemma.
-For this reason, sale of embryos and advertising for embryos would need to be prohibitied.
+For this reason, sale of embryos and advertising for embryos would need to be prohibited.

 If legal parents do not pay dues to the ART bank, or if the clinics shut down, should embryos be discarded?
 Some countries have embryo adoption and embryo donation programs that treat the embryo as a genetic child of the parents, with full moral status.
 If the embryo is viewed as a child, how should we think about freezing and destruction of embryos?
-This is a sensitive area that treads on beliefs about the genesis and respect for life, worthy of careful consideration.
+This is a sensitive area that treads on beliefs about the genesis of life and respect for life, worthy of careful consideration.

 Recommendations

-The effort of the Government in bringing out the Surrogacy (Regulation) Bill 2016 is commendable, sending the right signals to the medical fraternity and wider society.
-While it requires some modifications, it addresses the social problem of exploitation of women and abandonment of children in commercial surrogacy arrangements.
+The effort of the Government in bringing out the Surrogacy (Regulation) Bill 2016 is commendable, sending out the right message to the medical fraternity and wider society.
+While some modifications may be in order, it addresses the social problem of exploitation of women and abandonment of children in commercial surrogacy arrangements.

-The draft ART Bill is clearly required to regulate clinics, but it is unclear and incomplete in many aspects.
+The draft ART Bill is surely required to regulate clinics, but it is unclear and incomplete in many aspects.
 The key issue is that it does not specifically prohibit commercial arrangements.
 The commercial linkages between ART Banks and ART Clinics are unclear and their roles and responsibilities require definition.
-If the Bills can be harmonized, it should in no way undermine the ban on commercial surrogacy.
+If the Bills are to be harmonized, it should in no way undermine the ban on commercial surrogacy.

 As is the case with most excellent laws in this country, this Surrogacy Bill will only be as good as its implementation.
-Political and professional must be brought to bear to ensure that the spirit of the Bill is upheld.
+Political and professional will must be brought to bear to ensure that the spirit of the Bill is upheld.

 Data from these clinics would be extremely important, to evaluate the sector and inform future decisions.
 It could also lead to modification of the statute in the future.